A JOURNEY BACK IN TIME

 Arrival in Copenhagen, stay at hotel (optional).

-Morning flight to Greenland, transfer to hotel, afternoon for sight seeing in town.
+Morning flight to Sisimiut, transfer to hotel, afternoon sightseeing in town.

 Boat transfer to camp or lodge, fishing the rest of the day.